BNNorman/dragino-1/Files.md

 # dragino/SX127x

-The files in this folder are the standard file from computenodes.
+The files in this folder are the standard file from computenodes modified for Bookworm.